Bellangelo/phpstan-migration-rules/README.md

 # PHPStan Rules for Database Migrations

-A collection of PHPStan rules to enforce best practices and standards in database migration files for various frameworks and tools.
+A collection of PHPStan rules to enforce best practices and standards in database migration files for Phinx and Laravel / Illuminate.

 ## Installation